sericson0/TigerTango/README.md

 The counter will loop to 1 whenever the track number is above the current tanda number.
 It will also reset when a cortina is detected.
 * **GENRE CHECK** By default, a cortina is identified as any song whose genre is not in: Tango, Vals, Milonga, Alternative (case does not matter).
 If Genre Check is activated, then a cortina will be idenfied when 'Cortina' is included in the genre name.
 * By default, Tango tandas are 4 songs and Vals tandas are 3 songs.
 These can be updated to 3 (4) songs by toggling the buttons.
 Milongas and Alternative songs are fixed at 3 songs for the tanda.

+### Lyrics
+Click the lyrics button to toggle displaying lyrics on or off.
+Right click to edit the lyrics of the currently loaded song.
+Note that lyrics are added to the comment section of a track.

 ### Operating the Tanda Counter
 The tanda counter allows you to display the tanda position on screen.
 Click the **TC** (Tanda Counter) button below the options button to start the counter.
 The suggested process is to start the counter before the first song in your set.
 See the above section for setting options.